 Quick Refresher: What Are Lien Waivers?

-As we discussed in our article, The Ultimate Guide to Lien Waivers (if you haven’t yet read it yet, stop what you’re doing and give it a read!), lien waivers are an essential document in the construction payment process.
+As we discussed in our article, The Ultimate Guide to Lien Waivers, lien waivers are an essential document in the construction payment process.

 Lien waivers are kind of like the construction industry’s receipt for project payments.